rberenguel/identity-graphs/README.md

 ---

 This presentation is formatted in Markdown and prepared to be used with [Deckset](https://www.decksetapp.com/).
-The drawings were done on an iPad Pro using [Procreate](https://procreate.art).
+The drawings were done on an iPad Mini 5 using [Procreate](https://procreate.art).

 ---